matestack/matestack-ui-bootstrap/docs/api/components/breadcrumb.md

 ## `breadcrumb(*args, &block)`
 ----

-Returns a bootstrap breadcrumb containing a hash of `items` with type, path and text.
+Returns a bootstrap breadcrumb containing a hash of `items` with `type`, `path` and `text`.
 Also the breadcrumb is customizable with the following options.

 **Optional options**

-* Html attributes - all w3c confirm html attributes for div's can be set via options and will be added to the surrounding spinner div.
+* Html attributes - all w3c confirm html attributes for div's can be set via options and will be added to the surrounding breadcrumb div.

 **Further explanation**
 type withing items hash can be either `link` or `transition`.
 By default it's set as `transition`